matishsiao/firedns/README.md

 ============
 This software was created thanks to two amazing projects:
   * https://github.com/miekg/dns: DNS library by miekg provided awesome foundations of DNS in Go.
+  * https://github.com/DevelopersPL/godnsagent: DNS agent by DevelopersPL provided a great example and reference point for using it.
   * https://github.com/kenshinx/godns: Kenshinx's goDNS provided a great example and reference point for using it.